Sketch/quickbuild/README.md

 grid.

-*Quickbuild* is a very simple Ruby script: It has no dependencies, and can be run on any modern Ruby without installing gems or libraries.
-It accepts a list of filenames as arguments, and produces uploadable MUSH code on stdout.
+*Quickbuild* is a very simple Ruby script: It has no dependencies, and can be run on any Ruby 1.9.1 or higher without installing gems or libraries.
+It accepts a list of filenames as arguments, and outputs uploadable MUSH code.

+# INSTALLATION

+If you don't have Ruby installed, you'll need it.
+Quickbuild requires Ruby 1.9.1 or greater.

+Windows: I recommend http://rubyinstaller.org/ .
+Associate .rb files with the Ruby interpreter.
+Select "Start Command Prompt with Ruby" in the Start menu.

+Linux and OS X: I recommend http://rvm.io/ , even for OSes that have a Ruby in their package manager.
+Open a terminal and install RVM, then install a Ruby using RVM.

+Once you've installed Ruby, either git clone or download and unzip Quickbuild into a directory of your choosing.
+You can download Quickbuild before you install Ruby if you want; The order doesn't actually matter.

+# USAGE

+In your Ruby-enabled terminal, use `cd <directory quickbuild is in>` to change the directory you're in, and you should be able to print out the example script by doing `quickbuild.rb test_readme.qb`.
+To output to a file instead, use `quickbuild.rb test_readme.qb > output.txt`

+Generic syntax is:
+`quickbuild.rb [options] inputfile1 [inputfile2 [...]] > output.txt`

 * * *
 ## Quickbuild File Format